 Develop emergency admission procedures (with adequate record keeping).
 Establish cattle camps and additional veterinary aid centres at affected sites and designate an Officer In-charge for the camp.
-Estimate the requirement of water, fodder and animal feed, for cattle camps and organize the same.
-Ensure that adequate sanitary conditions through cleaning operations are maintained in order to avoid outbreak of any epidemic.
+Estimate the requirement of water, fodder and animal feed, for cattle camps and organize the same. ➤ Ensure that adequate sanitary conditions through cleaning operations are maintained in order to avoid outbreak of any epidemic.
 An injury and disease monitoring system should be developed, to ensure that a full picture of risk is maintained.
 Plan for emergency accommodations for veterinary staff from outside the area.
-RTO/MVI Prepare a list of vehicles- trucks, buses, jeeps, tractors, etc of governme and private agencies in the district and provide the list to the District control room.
-Provide requires vans and ambulances for mobile health and animal husbandry teams.
-Provide trucks, buses, jeeps, tractors, etc for evacuation and supply chail management Issue standing instructions to the State transport department for providing buses for evacuation and relief.
+RTO/MVI > Prepare a list of vehicles- trucks, buses, jeeps, tractors, etc of government and private agencies in the district and provide the list to the District control room.
+Provide requires vans and ambulances for mobile health and animal husbandry teams. nuspandry teams.
+Provide trucks, buses, jeeps, tractors, etc for evacuation and supply chain management Issue standing instructions to the State transport department for providing buses for evacuation and relief.
 Recall important functionaries from leave; communicate to the staff to man their places of duties like the ward and divisional offices and respective departments.
 Call for emergency meeting to take stock of the situation.
-Develop a strategy and shipstings DFO strategy and objectives.
-Develop and quarterly update the disaster management plan that include the Contingency Action Plan for the Department based on HVRC analysi with the active involvement of all concerned line departments and local bodies in the district Make personnel available to the District Magistrate, within the affected block,.
+Develop a strategy and objectives.
+DFO Strategy and objectives.
+Develop and quarterly update the disaster management plan that includes Di O the Contingency Action Plan for the Department based on HVRC analysis with the active involvement of all concerned line departments and local bodies in the district Make personnel available to the District Magistrate, within the affected block,.
 If more personnel are required, recall those on leave.
-Identify areas that could be opened or made available for grazing or fodder collection in case of disaster Ensure that adequate supply of small poles or bamboo is available for reconstruction of houses of the affected people, as well as wood for cremation of dead.
-Railway Ensure plantation to the maximum possible extent.
-Identification of flood prone areas, RAT, RAW and information prone raiway erosion/breaches and marking them on railways system map.
-Development of Flood Shelters for staff and passenger at suitab locations in the areas prone to repeated floods Study of changed water catchment area due to construction of highway Dams.
-Study of changed rainy season month on a particular region.
-Action Plan for Alignment, Location, Design and Provision of Waterway of Action Railways Embankments Inspections of Railway Affecting Works - to be streamlined and time ensured.
-Review of waterways for adequacy and alignment and measures modify, if needed.
+Identify areas that could be opened or made available for grazing or folder collection in case of disperser fodder collection in case of disaster Ensure that adequate supply of small poles or bamboo is available for reconstruction of houses of the affected people, as well as wood for cremation of dead.
+Ensure plantation to the maximum possible extent.
+Railway ➢ Identification of flood prone areas, RAT, RAW and information prone to erosion/breaches and marking them on railways system map.
+Development of Flood Shelters for staff and passenger at suitable locations in the areas prone to repeated floods Study of changed water catchment area due to construction of highways, Dams.
+Dams. ➤ Study of changed rainy season month on a particular region.
+Study of changed rainly season month of a particular region.
+Action Plan for Alignment, Location, Design and Provision of Waterway on Railways Embankments Inspections of Railway Affecting Works - to be streamlined and timely ensured.
+Review of waterways for adequacy and alignment and measures to modify, if needed.
 Status Note on the lessons learnt from the previous flood situations in the past 5 years.
 Bye-laws for buildings in flood plains.
+DVC-laws for ballatings in flood platins. byc-laws for buildings in flood plains.